 Since 2011 Erin has provided technical support for the interpretation and use of climate information by disaster managers worldwide.

 She is the Climate Centre’s liaison at the International Research Institute for Climate and Society, delivering real-time decision-making support in response to climate-related questions from humanitarians.

 Erin also designs participatory games for capacity building and climate change awareness and manages several projects, including forecast-based financing in Uganda and Togo.

 Erin was a research assistant at McGill University’s Department of Biology and the Global Network for Climate Solutions.

 She is working on a PhD in climate science and disasters at the VU University in Amsterdam.

-Carina Bachofen, Senior Policy Officer
+Carina Bachofen, Manager, Policy and Partnerships